 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 |Mud Creek Ranch|

 Japanese Bitter oranges grow on deciduous trees, meaning the leaves fall off seasonally, a characteristic that sets it apart from other citrus varieties.
 The trees are known for their intertwined branches that are adorned with long sharp thorns.
-Prior to fruiting Chinese Bitter Orange trees produce white, citrus scented blossoms.
-The fruits are round with a downy exterior and turn from green to yellow orange when ripe.
-The inner flesh of the Chinese Bitter orange is extremely juicy and has a bitter, sour lemon flavor with Earl Grey nuances.
+Japanese Bitter oranges are round and small, roughly 4 to 5 centimeters in diameter.
+They have a downy exterior and turn from green to yellow orange when ripe.
+The inner flesh of the Japanese Bitter orange is not very juicy and has a bitter, sour lemon flavor with Earl Grey nuances.
 After a 2-week storage period, the citrus will become juicier.